Mark Halperin leaves Bloomberg

 Neither Halperin nor Heilemann responded to requests for comment regarding their current status with Bloomberg.

-Halperin is also a contributor at MSNBC, and there is speculation within the industry that he may take on a full-time position with some property owned by parent company NBCUniversal.
+Halperin appears regularly on NBC and MSNBC, and there is speculation within the industry that he may take on a full-time position with some property owned by parent company NBCUniversal.

-Note: Correction: This article originally referred incorrectly to Halperin as an MSNBC contributor.